Hasson Arbubakrr

-Hasson Arbubakrr (born December 9, 1960) is a former American football defensive end in the National Football League (NFL) and the Canadian Football League (CFL).
-He was drafted by the Tampa Bay Buccaneers in the ninth round of the 1983 NFL Draft.
+Hasson Arbubakrr (born December 9, 1960) is a former gridiron football defensive end in the National Football League (NFL) and the Canadian Football League (CFL).
+He was drafted by the Tampa Bay Buccaneers in the ninth round of the 1983 NFL draft.
 He used to be known as "Tic Tic Boom" while on the Minnesota Vikings.
-He played a single season with the Minnesota Vikings and the Tampa Bay Buccaneers (1983–1984) before playing four years in the CFL with the Winnipeg Blue Bombers (1985–1987) and the Ottawa Rough Riders.
+He played a single season with the Vikings and the Tampa Bay Buccaneers (1983–1984) before playing four years in the CFL with the Winnipeg Blue Bombers (1985–1987), and the Ottawa Rough Riders.

-Raised in Newark, New Jersey, Arbubakrr played his first two years of prep football at Malcolm X Shabazz High School before transferring for his final two seasons and graduating from Weequahic High School in 1979.
+Raised in Newark, New Jersey, Arbubakrr played his first two years of prep football at Malcolm X Shabazz High School before transferring for his final two seasons, and graduating from Weequahic High School in 1979.
 Arbubakrr played college football at Pasadena Community College and Texas Tech.

-Arbubakrr is the father of Utah Jazz basketball player Hassan Whiteside.
+Arbubakrr is the father of basketball player Hassan Whiteside.